Skip to Content

 Lions in Zambia

-Lions in the South Luangwa National Park in Zambia
+Lions in the South Luangwa National Park in Zambia.
+Image via Unsplash.

-On the Luangwa River, the wilderness awaits no fences, and no radios to communicate with the rangers.
-Those who travel to the South Luangwa National Park will experience the bush unadorned, without much traffic and wild.
+On the Luangwa River, the wilderness awaits with no fences and no radios to communicate with the rangers.
+Those who travel to the South Luangwa National Park will experience the bush unadorned, without much traffic, and wild.
 It is not uncommon for your own jeep to be the only one at a spectacular sighting, giving visitors more time and peace to enjoy the encounter with the animals.
-Night safaris and bushwalks, i.e. safaris on foot, are allowed in the national park.
+Night safaris and bushwalks, i.e., safaris on foot, are allowed in the national park.

 Pure wilderness.
 The park is known for its hippos and leopards.
-Many camps are not fenced and often wild animals run through the lodges.
-The park is also home to numerous endemic species and subspecies, i.e. animals that can only be found here.
-Sometimes you can even see the endangered Pangolins and the even more threatened Rhinos.
-Two species of Animals we explore in more detail in another article.
+Many camps are not fenced, and wild animals often run through the lodges.
+The park is also home to numerous endemic species and subspecies, i.e., animals that can only be found here.
+Sometimes you can even see the endangered pangolins and the even more threatened rhinos.
+These are two species we explore in more detail in another article.

-These include the Cookson gnu, the Crawshay zebra and the Thorneycroft giraffe.
+Other unique species include the Cookson gnu, the Crawshay zebra, and the Thorneycroft giraffe.

 The season plays an important role in the South Luangwa National Park.
-While in the dry season, many large wild animals gather at the water and are so easy to discover, during the rainy season bird lovers get their money’s worth.
+During the dry season, many large wild animals gather at the water and are easy to spot, while during the rainy season, bird lovers get their money’s worth.

 4th place: Kruger National Park, South Africa